jundalisay/spblist/content/en/research/sarkar/travels/part-18.md

 Yesterday, after leaving the cars, we approached a road having no sidewalk.

 I said to Baba, "In Germany, Baba, since the cars drive on the right side of the road, it is better we walk on the left, into the traffic, so we can see any danger before it comes."

 Like a child.
 Baba complied.

 This morning a similar situation arose.
 Again I started to explain where we should walk.

 Baba interrupted me, saying, "I am an excellent student.
 If I hear anything, even once.
 I remember it forever.
 I clearly remember each and every perception since the moment of my birth.
 So, thank you—no need to repeat yesterday's lesson."

 This afternoon Baba was speaking about society.
 "As long as there is animality in man. there will be war.
 War is the blackest spot on human character.
 Fight is the essence of life, but war is something brutal....
 You may expect some change in collective psychology from after the year 1980, and a revolutionary change by the year 2000."

-Travels with the Mystic Master
-Heaven in hell
+### Heaven in hell

 Rotterdam, Netherlands.
 A light rain was falling this evening as our entourage approached the apartment building which houses our three-story Rotterdam yoga center.
 While still standing on the street, momentarily waiting for the local Margi to come forward to unlock the door.
 Baba muttered something which undoubtedly was meant only for my ears.

 He said softly, almost unnoticeably, "What hell is this?"
 It was not the sort of